australia outback

-Australian climate
+Australian Climate

 What is the weather like in Australia?

-An overview about Australian seasons
+Climate in Australia - An overview about the seasons

 • Summer is from December to February